-A kilowatt-hour, or kWh, is a measurement of energy that describes the electricity used (1,000 watts) over a length of time (one hour).
+A kWh is a measurement of energy that describes the electricity used over a certain period of time.

-Saving that amount of energy is equivalent to:
+Saving 3.5 million kWh of energy is equivalent to:

 See the difference YOUR school is making.